All Episodes

 Nothing says they have to take it.

-If uh four of the nine justices on the U.S. Supreme Court say they will take it, then they will take it, but if they don't, they don't, it could stand.
+If four of the nine justices on the U.S. Supreme Court say they will take it, then they will take it.

-Excuse me, just a sec here.
+Excuse me just sec here.

 It is understood that any such attack, if ordered, would target Iranian air bases, naval bases, missile facilities, and command and control centers.

-Now, United States insists it's not planning to attack and is trying to persuade Tehran to stop uranium enrichment.
+Now, the United States insists it's not planning to attack and is trying to persuade Tehran to stop uranium enrichment.

-Now let me ask you people a question.
+Now, let me ask you people a question.

 How does a story like this get in the newspaper?